 Further, Point's Board (after consideration of the recommendations of Point's Finance Committee) will generally consider a target spending policy equal to approximately 5% of the endowment's average three-year portfolio value.
-The Board has generally chosen to allow the endowment to grow before utilizing this policy, so during the year ended June 30, 2022, the Board elected not to make any general distributions from the endowment funds.
+During the year ended June 30, 2023, the Board elected to make a \$91,000 general distribution from the endowment funds in accordance with the spending policy.

 The net income earned on the non-named scholarship endowment investments is categorized as time restricted for future periods.
 The net income earned on the investments of the six endowed named scholarships and the funds released to cover the expense of the named scholarship are categorized as part of donor restricted for purpose funds.
-During the year ended June 30, 2022, Point released funds of \$100,000 to cover the expense of these named scholarships.
+During the year ended June 30, 2023, Point released funds of \$75,000 to cover the expense of these named scholarships.

 From time to time, the endowment named scholarship funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
 Point does not spend from underwater endowments.
-At June 30, 2022 funds with original gift values of \$712,400 had fair values of \$646,087, and accordingly, deficiencies of \$66,313 are reported in net assets with donor restrictions.
+At June 30, 2023 one funds with an original gift value of \$500,000 had a fair value of \$488,432, and accordingly, a deficiency of \$11,568 is reported in net assets with donor restrictions.
+Changes in endowment funds for the year ended June 30, 2023 are as follows: